betterstack-community/otel-metrics-golang/README.md

 - Basic familiarity with the
   [OpenTelemetry metrics](https://betterstack.com/community/guides/observability/opentelemetry-metrics/).

-## 📦 Getting started

-A brief guide to setting up the project.

-- Do the first thing.
-- Do the next thing.

 ## ⚖ License

 The code used in this project and in the linked tutorial are licensed under the